enright/liftA-syntax/README.md

 We start running an arrow with a _tuple_.
 A general practice is to use the second of the tuple as contextual information for the arrow and let the context flow through the computation, typically adding to the context, sometimes modifying it.
 See lifta-thumbnail for examples from a working web service.

 In the discussion below, b represents an arrow.
-The properties and functions of b construct a new arrow (such that b.first is a new arrow, it is not b). 'a' and 'c' represent arrows that are passed as parameters to functions such as _b.then(a)_. 't#' represents a tuple. t.first is the 0th element of the tuple. t.second is the wunth
+The properties and functions of b construct a new arrow (such that b.first is a new arrow, it is not b). 'a' and 'c' represent arrows that are passed as parameters to functions such as _b.then(a)_. 't#' represents a tuple.
+For example t1.first is the 0th element of the tuple. t1.second is the 1th (wunth?)

 ## General Combinators